JAdelhelm/AutoAD/README.md

-# AutoAD -  Automated preprocessing-pipeline for the detection of anomalies
+# AutoAD -  A framework for the rapid detection of anomalies in (big) datasets